-The evening will feature both live and silent auctions with proceeds benefiting the A.L.E.R.T. program, celebrating its 40th year.
+The evening will feature both live and silent auctions with proceeds benefiting the A.L.E.R.T. program, celebrating 40 year of service.

 Tickets may be purchased by mailing a $300 check to: